Dimensions of Wellness

 • Has to do with making career and professional choices that could help you build an individual sense of fulfillment, and at the same time feeling you are contributing to the general society.

-• Continue contributing to your unique talents.
+• Contributing to your unique talents

 Resources to maintain and restore your well-being:

 • Keep perspective.
-One of the main characteristics of resilient people is that they maintain a “whole picture” perspective and avoid seeing crisis as insurmountable obstacles.
+One of the main characteristics of resilient people is that they maintain a “whole picture” perspective

 • Here are some tips to foster and develop your resiliency

-• Continue to reach out to your academic and career advisors via Zoom.
+• Continue to reach out to your academic and career advisors

 Spiritual Icon